 Field Description version The field that indicates the version of the CRL structure. signature A signature by the issuing authority. issuer Holds the issuer's distinguished name. thisUpdate The issuing time of the revocation list. nextUpdate The issuing time of the revocation list that will update that one. revokedCertificates List of revoked certificates serial numbers. extensions Optional CRL structure extensions.

-Table 6.1: Certificate revocation list fields.
+Table 4.6: Certificate revocation list fields.
+The basic CRL structure functions follow.